MicrosoftDocs/dynamics365smb-docs/financials/across-how-connect-disconnect-income-document-records.md

 ---
-title: Create and Connect Incoming Document Records From Documents and Entries| Microsoft Docs
+title: Create Incoming Documents From Documents| Microsoft Docs
 description: You can create records of incoming documents, such as e-invoices, and manage OCR tasks, eCommerce, and document exchange.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP